uoftcprg/pokerkit/docs/source/evaluations.rst

 Using Evaluators
 ----------------

-Evaluators offer the :meth:`pokertools.evaluators.Evaluator.evaluate` method for hand evaluations.
+Evaluators offer the
+:meth:`pokertools.evaluators.Evaluator.evaluate_hand` method for hand evaluations.
 The method requires 2 arguments to be passed -- the hole cards of the player and the board cards of the game.

 .. code-block:: python